-The topographic rim does not actually mark the ring fracture where the roof of the magma chamber collapsed.
-The steep walls left by collapse along the ring fracture were unstable, and subsequent landslides moved the rim outwards while partially burying the ring fracture.
-These early landslides are mostly buried by later sediments, but in a few places, particularly around Redondo Peak, the original caldera fill is exposed.
+The topographic rim does not mark the actual ring fracture where the roof of the magma chamber collapsed.
+The steep walls left by collapse along the ring fracture were unstable, and subsequent landslides moved the rim outwards while burying the ring fracture.
+These early landslides are partially buried by later sediments, but in a few places, particularly around Redondo Peak, the original caldera fill is exposed.
 Some of the best exposures are in the Redondo Graben, where megabreccias show where entire beds of older rock slid back into the caldera.

 The most accessible of the megabreccia blocks is located north of State Road 4 on the east side of Sulfur Creek.

 Megabreccia slab at Sulfur Creek.
 35

 This low ridge is essentially a single large slab of Paliza Canyon Formation lava that broke off the caldera rim as the caldera collapsed, sliding down onto the caldera floor where we see it today.